Updated April 24, 2023

 #3.
 Texture Painting

-So far, more points are scored by Z Brush.
+So far, more points have been scored by Z Brush.
 But it is not yet over.
 There are certain parts where Mudbox can come back really powerful.
 One of those sides is the texture painting.
-It is not essential that every artist will use texturing in the sculpting software, but still, texture painting is considered one of the vital parts of 3D departments.
+Texturing in the sculpting software is not essential for every artist, but texture painting is still a vital part of 3D departments.

 Z Brush has its method of painting textures on the model.
 It uses the poly painting technique, which uses the complexity of the polygon mesh to draw textures.
 The higher the polygon count on your mesh, the higher quality you can attain in texture painting.
 The backdrops of this model are its inability to bring out great texture paint for a model in low resolution.

+Yes, you got it right.
 The positive side of the Z Brush painting is the absence of UV Mapping to your models.
-Yes, you got it right.
-Easing the texture artists from the tedious UV mapping process is a significant advantage for those who don’t want to spend hours of time untangling the maps.
-In Z Brush, you may directly start painting on your models as soon as you sculpt them.
+In Z Brush, you may start painting your models as soon as you sculpt them.
+Easing the texture artists from the tedious UV mapping process is a significant advantage for those who don’t want to spend hours untangling the maps.

 Texture Painting in Mudbox is an advanced process.
 It offers the traditional full-length layer-based texturing workflow, which comes handier and easy to control than Z Brush.
 Every map is assigned material, and every material can have multiple layers together.
 As Mudbox introduced the standard layers method, it became easy for artists to understand the process, just as in other software.

 The additional advantage of working in Mudbox is you can see the effect of your paintings live while you are painting.
-It applies to every material, including the Incandescent and Specularity.
+It applies to every material, including Incandescent and Specularity.
 And by using Ptex, you can forget about UV mapping in Mudbox.

 The advantages clearly show us the scoreboard sliding towards the Mudbox when the matter is about texture painting.